Sunday River Ski & Snowboard Club

 Section 2: Checks, Drafts or Orders

-All checks, drafts or orders for the payment of money notes and other evidences of indebtedness issued in the name of the Corporation, shall be signed by such officer or officers, agent or agents of the Corporation, and in such manner shall from time to time be determined by the Board of Directors, such instruments shall be signed by the Treasurer and countersigned by the President of the Corporation.
+All checks, drafts or orders for the payment of money notes and other evidences of indebtedness issued in the name of the Corporation, shall be signed by such officer or officers, agent or agents of the Corporation and in such manner shall from time to time be determined by the Board of Directors.

 INDEMNIFICATION